sysalexis/lfm/README.md

 ## Hi There!

 You're probably wondering what lfm is good for.
-Well, suppose you woke up one day and suddenly realized you needed a Lambda function for [AES encryption](http://en.wikipedia.org/wiki/Advanced_Encryption_Standard).
+Well, suppose you wake up one day and suddenly realize you need a Lambda function for [AES encryption](http://en.wikipedia.org/wiki/Advanced_Encryption_Standard).
 You *could* roll your own solution, but ain't nobody got time for that.
 So you do a quick GitHub search and -- lo and behold -- there's [this beauty](https://github.com/willyg302/aws-lambda-aes).

 Normally you'd have to clone the repo, install its dependencies, zip it up, and deploy it yourself.
 But with lfm, you can just do: